couchbase/libcouchbase/doc/cbc-pillowfight.markdown

   an amount of `--batch-size` operations are executed.
 Setting this to `-1` will cause the workload to run infinitely.

+* `--sequential`:
+  Specify that the access pattern should be done in a sequential manner.
+This is useful for bulk-loading many documents in a single server.

+* `--start-at`:
+  This specifies the starting offset for the items.
+The items by default are generated with the key prefix (`--key-prefix`) up to the number of items (`--num-items`).
+The `--start-at` value will increase the lower limit of the items.
+This is useful to resume a previously cancelled load operation.

 * `-T`, `--timings`:
   Dump a histogram of command timings and latencies to the screen every second.